- Twitch and Discord Integration plus browser compatibility define the best virtual tabletop.

 Astral is a solid virtual tabletop service, and you can use it for free in any web browser, so there’s no reason not to try it out.

-Some key features you may like include the built-in support for various gaming systems, over 16,000 assets that you can use and many more.
+Some key features you may like include the built-in support for various gaming systems, over 16,000 assets that you can use, and many more, making it another best virtual tabletop software.

 Unlike other entries on the list, Foundry Virtual Tabletop requires you to purchase a one-time license, but once you do, you own the application and all your created content.